In this guide we’ll look at the best hacksaws.

 Test the blade on a piece of scrap metal.
 If the blade bends or flexes during the cut tighten the wing nut further.

-Hacksaws are very useful for a range of tasks and especially suited to cutting metal and plastic pipes, conduit, metal bars and the like.
-They are an essential tool for many trades and a really useful item for the competent DIYer who occasionally undertakes major tasks such as kitchen and bathroom refits.
+Hacksaws are very useful for a range of tasks and are especially suited to cutting metal and plastic pipes, conduit, metal bars and the like.
+They are an essential hand saw for many trades and a really useful item for the competent DIYer who occasionally undertakes major tasks such as kitchen and bathroom refits.
 They’re also useful for smaller jobs such as cutting curtain poles or wardrobe rails to fit.

-I would recommend the Stanley 020108 FatMax 5-in-1 Hacksaw as it is strong and well made, has a comfortable handle and features two blades and multi-blade positioning for extra versatility.
+We would recommend the Stanley 020108 FatMax 5-in-1 Hacksaw as it is strong and well made, has a comfortable handle and features two blades and multi-blade positioning for extra versatility.